KeibetsuDecember 8, 2011

 Keibetsu (Japan, 2011)

 7 years ago Anne Suzuki made a lasting impression in Shunji Iwai’s Hana & Alice (2004).
-She was perfect as a high school girl desperately in love – so cute, that no one realized Yu Aoi was the real star.
-Even talent wise it was a 5-0 for Aoi, but who would notice such little things…
+She was perfect as a high school girl desperately in love – so cute, that many didn’t realizes the far more talented Yu Aoi was the real star.

 7 years later it comes as a bit if a shock to find Suzuki starring in former pink director Ryuichi Hiroki’s new film.
 Hiroki, known for realistic and often sexually frank films, had a streak of top quality (Vibrator, 2003; L’amant, 2004, It’s Only Talk, 2005) in the early/mid 2000’s, which made him one of Japan’s most interesting directors.
 Recently he’s been slumming in more mainstream oriented productions, or, even girl cinema.